SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Speed: \+ X/3, Delay \+X/3

 Effects:
 This is added on to a Break Clinch or Escape Pin.
-X has a max of the X on your Break Clinch or Escape Pin action.
+X has a max of the X on your Break Clinch or Escape Pin action all calculations with it are rounded up.
 You gain a +X to the roll and increase the actions stamina and speed by this technique.
 You may use it retroactively after failing a Break Clinch or Escape Pin roll but the Stamina is increased to \+ 2 \* X.

 ## **Grapple D-rank**